REGISTER FOR A CLASSROOM CLINIC! (CLICK HERE)

 3. ncis background check

-A Background Check is required if you are 18 or older when you submit your Official’s Agreement Form.
+A Background Check (free with USAL membership) is required only if you are 18 or older when you submit your Official’s Agreement Form.

-Complete a background check by following these steps.
+Complete a background check (valid for 2 years) by following these steps.

 • Visit usalacrosse.com.